seppwc/matchacss/README.md

 ## Contributing

+We are open to contributors at any level.

+The framework is built using SASS so a basic understanding of sass is prefererable (but not neccessary!) its purely CSS not javascript!
+I will be planning on creating Web Components for things like carosels, model viewers, nav bars and draws which will be used instead of adding a js file!.

-We are open to contributors at any level, the framework is built using SASS so a basic understanding of sass is prefererable (but not neccessary!). its a bit wild west at the moment but if you have any ideas or queriers about design choices message me on twitter @phl3bas or make a issue and we can move forward from there.
+The project at the moment is a bit wild west-y but if you have any ideas for the project or queries about design choices message me on twitter @phl3bas or make a issue and we can move forward from there.

+elements not yet styled:

+- abbr
+- address
+- summary
+- any others im not aware of feel free to make an issue.

+also some default responsiveness might be inorder (although ideally we're trying to style these without media queries where possible)

 ### _cheers_